 In Greek mythology, Gea is the goddess of the Earth and the mother of all creation.
-Neumann Kaffee Gruppe (NKG) exporter Becamo created this regional blend from the coffees of more than 300 women producers—and gave it a name that “embodies the determined spirit of women."
+Neumann Kaffee Gruppe (NKG) exporter Becamo created this regional blend from the coffees of more than 400 women producers and gave it a name that “embodies the determined spirit of women."

-Women producers—whether because a partner passed away or migrated, or out of a pure passion for coffee—absolutely seize the opportunities that coffee presents, says Becamo.
+Women producers — whether because a partner has passed away or migrated, or out of a pure passion for coffee — absolutely seize the opportunities that coffee presents, says Becamo.
 They rise before dawn to care for children and elders and tend to housekeeping, all before heading to the fields.
-And they create opportunities and resources for one another, lending a hand during harvest, offering advice and bringing a notable attention to detail to their drying and milling.
+Women also create opportunities and resources for one another, lend a hand during harvest, offer advice and bring notable attention to the details in their drying and milling.

 Becamo continues: “They have also shown their ability to take a rough patch of land and turn it into a successful coffee farm, in part by planting timber and fruit alongside coffee crops, to increase shade and soil moisture and to encourage microclimates that bring complexity and quality to the cup.”

-Their farms stand at altitudes between 1,100 and 1,650 meters and their drying practices include patios, solar dryers and raised beds.
+Honduras NKG Bloom Gea farms are at altitudes between 1,100 and 1,650 meters.
+The producers use drying practices that include patios, solar dryers and raised beds.

 Cupping notes: Floral, green grape, herbal; smooth body, juicy acidity.